ICST believes budget lacks relief for small traders

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad Chamber of Small Traders (ICST) said budget lacks any relief for small traders as it has ignored masses and preferred voters over investors.
+ISLAMABAD: Islamabad Chamber of Small Traders (ICST) said the budget lacks any relief for small traders as it has ignored masses and preferred voters over investors.

 Masses will find it difficult to get cheap food items as the budget of Utility Stores Corporation has been slashed from Rs7 billion to Rs4 billion, it said.